nativefier/nativefier/docs/api.md

 --wvvmp
 ```

-Use a Widevine-enabled version of Electron, see https://github.com/castlabs/electron-releases.
+Use a Widevine-enabled version of Electron for DRM playback, see https://github.com/castlabs/electron-releases.

 #### [no-overwrite]